zulyarkurban/Automation_Framework/README.md

 - The file synchronization will keep one file of the workspace synced with one or multiple files in **Google Drive**, **Dropbox** or **GitHub**.
 	> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.

-## Open a file

-You can open a file from **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Open from**.
-Once opened in the workspace, any modification in the file will be automatically synced.

-## Save a file

-You can save any file of the workspace to **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Save on**.
-Even if a file in the workspace is already synced, you can save it to another location.
-StackEdit can sync one file with multiple locations and accounts.

-## Synchronize a file

-Once your file is linked to a synchronized location, StackEdit will periodically synchronize it by downloading/uploading any modification.
-A merge will be performed if necessary and conflicts will be resolved.

-If you just have modified your file and you want to force syncing, click the **Synchronize now** button in the navigation bar.

-> **Note:** The **Synchronize now** button is disabled if you have no file to synchronize.

-## Manage file synchronization

-Since one file can be synced with multiple locations, you can list and manage synchronized locations by clicking **File synchronization** in the **Synchronize** sub-menu.
-This allows you to list and remove synchronized locations that are linked to your file.

-# Publication

-Publishing in StackEdit makes it simple for you to publish online your files.
-Once you're happy with a file, you can publish it to different hosting platforms like **Blogger**, **Dropbox**, **Gist**, **GitHub**, **Google Drive**, **WordPress** and **Zendesk**.
-With [Handlebars templates](http://handlebarsjs.com/), you have full control over what you export.

-> Before starting to publish, you must link an account in the **Publish** sub-menu.

-## Publish a File

-You can publish your file by opening the **Publish** sub-menu and by clicking **Publish to**.
-For some locations, you can choose between the following formats:

-- Markdown: publish the Markdown text on a website that can interpret it (**GitHub** for instance),
-- HTML: publish the file converted to HTML via a Handlebars template (on a blog for example).

-## Update a publication

-After publishing, StackEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
-Once you have modified your file and you want to update your publication, click on the **Publish now** button in the navigation bar.

-> **Note:** The **Publish now** button is disabled if your file has not been published yet.

-## Manage file publication

-Since one file can be published to multiple locations, you can list and manage publish locations by clicking **File publication** in the **Publish** sub-menu.
-This allows you to list and remove publication locations that are linked to your file.

-# Markdown extensions

-StackEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.

-> **ProTip:** You can disable any **Markdown extension** in the **File properties** dialog.

 ## SmartyPants